smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

    departure from the model equally at all points, and thus the residuals with respect to large values (around the decay peak) are those that tend to be minimized best, while the model fit to the tail might not necessarily be good.
-Inversely, a weighted fit will tend to minimize the residuals of the function's tail, allowing for relatively large residuals at the peak.
-If both fits are visually *bad* (which is not always adequatelly reflected in the :math:`\chi^2`), something is wrong with the model, or the assumption that decay variance is approximately Poissonian is invalid.
+Inversely, a weighted fit (where the weight is larger the smaller the value is), will tend to minimize the residuals of the function's tail, allowing for relatively large residuals at the peak.
+If both fits are visually *bad* (which is not always adequatelly reflected in the :math:`\chi^2`), something is wrong with the model, the IRF, or the assumption that decay variance is approximately Poissonian is invalid.
+Or the convergence may have failed, in which case providing reasonable guess parameters might improve the outcome.

 - *Residuals*: The fit residuals (difference between the original decay and its fit) can be optionally plotted in addition to the fit itself.
 Several options can be chosen:

-  The standard residual is the mere difference between the original decay and its fit, while the normalized residual is the difference divided by the function value.
-The reduced residual is the difference divided by the square root of the absolute value of the function value.
+  The ``Standard`` residual is the mere difference between the original decay and its fit, while the ``Normalized`` residual is the difference divided by the function value.
+The ``Reduced`` residual is the difference divided by the square root of the absolute value of the function value.

-- *Min & Max Decay Percentile*: The fit can be performed over the whole decay or limited to the "tail" part of the decay.
+- *Min* & *Max Decay Percentile*: The fit can be performed over the whole decay or limited to the "tail" part of the decay.
 The latter is defined as the part of the decay located between XX% of the decay maximum (max percentile) and YY% (:math:`0  \le  YY  <  XX  \le  100`) of the decay maximum (min percentile).

 - *Show Full Decay*: When only part of the decay is fitted, it is possible to